+and in the weak coupling limit, we have $\Gamma\ll\Omega$.
+Then, Eq.~\eqref{E:vel_dis} can be further simplified to,

-denotes the angular contribution over the solid angle $d\Omega_{s}$.
-In Eqs.~\eqref{E:sdfsk} and \eqref{E:dkjfhs}, the contributions from the vacuum fluctuations of the electromagnetic fields has been subtracted out.
-Thus, they respectively represent the difference in the stationary and the nonstationary component of the velocity fluctuations between the squeezed vacuum and the normal vacuum of the electromagnetic fields.
+They respectively represent the the stationary and the nonstationary components of the change in the velocity fluctuations as a consequence that a band of the field modes are excited to squeezed vacuum states from the corresponding normal vacuum of the electromagnetic fields.